1. Blog

 Is BPA Dangerous To Dogs and Cats?

 Research has shown that pets who consume even small amounts of BPA over time (even as little as two weeks) can develop a series of different health problems.
-Exposure to BPA can affect dogs’ and cats’ fertility, increase their chance of diabetes, cause obesity, and result in neurological problems.
+Exposure to BPA can affect dogs’ and cats’ fertility, increase their chance of diabetes, cause obesity, and bring about neurological problems.

-A link has also been found between dogs and cats who’ve been exposed to BPA and hyperthyroidism, a condition where an animal’s thyroid produces too many hormones.
-Not only can the condition cause quite a bit of discomfort, it can also cause worse symptoms like vomiting and diarrhea.
+A link was also found between dogs and cats exposed to BPA and hyperthyroidism.
+Hypothyroidism is a condition where an animal’s thyroid produces too many hormones.
+Not only can the condition cause quite a bit of discomfort, it can cause worse symptoms like vomiting and diarrhea.

 Which Pet Foods Have BPA-Free Cans?

-Pet owners have become increasingly aware of what they’re feeding their precious four-legged friends, but it’s not just the ingredients to be mindful of.
+Pet owners are increasingly aware of what they’re feeding their precious four-legged friends, but it’s not just the ingredients to be mindful of.
 When choosing cat food and dog food, be sure to do your due diligence on the packaging as well.

 Pet Foods That Are BPA-Free